25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB.md

 ### Aggregation

-In MongoDB, aggregation process records and return computed results.
+In MongoDB, aggregation process records and return computed results

 Aggregation can be categorized as :

-- Pipeline Aggregation: Documents are piped through processing pipeline and executes in different stages and transforms the documents into a final aggregated result.
+- Pipeline Aggregation: Documents are piped through processing pipeline and executes in different stages and transforms the documents into a final aggregated result

 - Map-Reduce: It splits a larger problem into smaller chunks and sends to different machines for processing.
-It comprises two phases: reduce and map.
+It comprises two phases: reduce and map

-- Single Purpose: These operations will aggregate documents from a single collection.
+- Single Purpose: These operations will aggregate documents from a single collection

 ## MongoDB Architecture